joergkrause/nyaf/README.md

 }
 ~~~

-The name is determined by `@CustomElement('app-main')`.
-This is mandatory.
-Also note the base class, which gets a generic that later controls the properties.
+Let's go step by step through this simple component.

+First, the import includes not only the decorator, but the type `JSX` too.
+That's necessary, if you want to use JSX (or TSX) and let the TypeScript compiler translate the HTML syntax properly.
+The supporting class comes from NYAF and has absolutely no relation to React.
+It has, in some details, a different behavior.
+The import is necessary, even if there is no explicit usage in the module.
+Both, the TypeScript transpiler and linter such as TSLInt know about this and will not complain.

+Second, the component has a base class.
+All NYAF components are derived from `HTMLElement`.
+Currently we don't support inheriting from other element types.

-In *main.ts* (or wherever your app is bootstrapped) call this:
+Now, that the component is defined, it must be registered.
+In a file called *main.ts* (or wherever your app is bootstrapped) call this:

 ~~~
 import { GlobalProvider } from '@nyaf/lib;